Internet-of-People/iop-profile-server/docs/ARCH-PS-in-IoP.md

 ## Connections to Other Networks

 Profile server does not connect directly to any other network except for those mentioned above.
-Clients may need to use services offered by profile servers to be able to work in with other networks and servers in IoP network, but profile servers do not need to understand the details of their protocols.
+Clients may need to use services offered by profile servers to be able to operate in other networks and servers in IoP network, but profile servers do not need to understand the details of their protocols.
 For example, the WebRTC protocol for direct client to client communication requires signalling, which is where profile servers' online communication between identities can be used, but profile servers will not analyze nor understand the messages transferred in those channels.